NMAK19003U Applied Probability

 MSc Programme in Actuarial Mathematics

 Applied Probability is an area which develops techniques for the use in stochastic modelling.
-In this course we introduce some of the classical comcepts and tools like Markov chains and processes, renewal theory, random walks and optionally themes like Markov additive processes and regeneration.
+In this course we introduce some of the classical concepts and tools from Markov processes, renewal theory, random walks and (optionally) themes like Markov additive processes and regeneration.

-Phase-type distributions is a renowned class of distributions in Applied Probability, which allows for elegant solutions to complex problems through probabilistic arguments often relying sample path arguments.
-We shall be providing a thourough treatment of phase--type distributions, their properties and optionally their estimation.
+Phase-type distributions is a renowned class of distributions in Applied Probability, which allows for elegant solutions to complex problems through probabilistic arguments often relying sample path arguments and leading to explicit formulae expressed in terms of matrices.

 At the end of the course the student is expected to have:

-Knowledge about renewal theory, random walks, Markov processes, phase-type distributions, matrix-exponential distributions, ladder height distributions, ruin probabilities, severity of ruin, waiting time distributions in queues, lifetime distributions in reliability theory.
+Knowledge about renewal theory, random walks, Markov processes, phase-type distributions, ladder height distributions, ruin probabilities, severity of ruin, heavy-tailed modelling of extremal events.

-Skills to formalize phase-type distributions, discuss their theoretical background, and apply them in insurance theory, queueing theory or reliability theory.
+Skills to formalize phase-type distributions and their transformed counterparts, discuss their theoretical background, and apply them in the modelling of risk and extremal events.

 Competences to idenitify patterns of random phenomena and building adequate stochastic models which can be solved for by using Markov processes and related techniques.